brotkel/blizzwebtest/README.md

 App
 --------
 1. Login uses session storage instead of cookies.
 Is this okay?
-2. After logging in, refresh content on page.
+2. When refreshing after logging in, $route.reload goes back to root.

 Main Page
 --------